On Supersymmetric Interface Defects, Brane Parallel Transport, Order-Disorder Transition and Homological Mirror Symmetry: Categorified analytic continuation of hypergeometric series

 realized in terms of the partition function as a delta-function in the integrand.
-We easily resolve this constraint\footnote{The author would like to thank Mina Aganagic for a suggestion to apply here this variable redefinition.} in terms of new variables $y_1$, $y_2$ and $x$: \be

-\ee Then fields $y_1$ and $y_2$ decouple: corresponding effective theories describe two free neutral massive scalars of masses $\mu_{32}$ and $\mu_{41}$ with a single constant vacuum field configuration.
+This constraint\footnote{The author would like to thank Mina Aganagic for a suggestion to apply here this variable redefinition.} can be resolved in terms of new variables $y_1$, $y_2$, $x$ and $w$: \be \ee In terms of these variables the delta function constraint reduces to simply $w=0$.
+Fields $y_1$ and $y_2$ decouple: corresponding effective theories describe two free neutral massive scalars with masses $\mu_{32}$ and $\mu_{41}$ having a single constant vacuum field configuration.
 In the partition function integral these variables are also separated giving simple contributions: \be \ee